shopsys/shopsys/docs/index.md

 For the frequently asked questions, see [FAQ and Common Issues](./introduction/faq-and-common-issues.md).

 ## Documenting your own project
-We strongly believe that not only the framework itself needs documentation, but also your project deserves it's own docs.
+We strongly believe that not only the Shopsys Platform itself needs documentation, but also your project deserves it's own docs.
 The tips for writing project documentation are written down in [Guidelines for Project Documentation](./project/guidelines-for-project-documentation.md).